Adding custom timelog fields

 osl.register_custom_field_on_creation("nuke_version", get_nuke_version)

-This will add a custom nuke_version
+This will add a custom nuke_version key inside the custom dict when

 creating a new time log, meaning the first time you save a new working file.